otrv4/otrv4/architecture-decisions/001-security-level.md

 a 32-bit block count, in comparison with the original ChaCha20 that has a 64-bit nonce and a 64-bit block count.
 As we are using a unique message key for each encrypted message, we can use a constant nonce of 96-bit set to 0.
 With this, it will remain true that `nonce, key` pairs are never reused for different messages.
+The ChaCha20 cipher is designed to provide a 256-bit security level.

 The protocol uses SHAKE-256 as the hash function, as it gives a 256-bit security if the output is 64 bytes, and 128 if the output is 32 bytes.
-We only use SHAKE-256 with an output of 32 bytes for generation of the brace key (when it is not the *n* ratchet) as it has a security level of 128 bits.
-It is also use for generation of Message Authentication Codes (MAC).
+We only use SHAKE-256 with an output of 32 bytes for generation of the brace key (when it is not the third ratchet) as it has a security level of 128 bits.

 SHAKE-256 is used for the key derivation, hash and MAC function in the protocol.
 The functions are: